Statistical inference for association studies in the presence of binary outcome misclassification: Simulations

 \section{Simulations}

 We present simulations for evaluating the proposed binary outcome misclassification model in terms of bias and root mean squared error (rMSE).
-Our methods are compared to the \textit{SAMBA} R package and an adapted version of \textit{SAMBA} where the \textit{observation mechanism} is assumed to have either perfect specificity or perfect sensitivity, respectively.
-We also compare all methods that account for misclassification to a naive logistic regression that assumes there is no measurement error in the observed outcome.
+Our proposed direct maximization, EM, and MCMC methods are compared to two versions of the method in the \textit{SAMBA} R package and to a naive logistic regression that assumes there is no measurement error in the observed outcome.
+In the \textit{SAMBA} methods, the \textit{observation mechanism} is assumed to have either perfect specificity or perfect sensitivity, denoted \textit{SAMBA}-Specificity and \textit{SAMBA}-Sensitivity, respectively. \cite{samba} Details on prior distribution specification for the $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ parameters are available in Appendix \ref{appendix-sim} and Table \ref{sim-setting-table1}.

 The model simulation study includes three settings: (1) small sample size and large misclassification rates, (2) large sample size and small misclassification rates, and (3) moderate sample size with perfect specificity.
-Details on these settings can be found in Appendix \ref{appendix-a}.
+Details on these settings can be found in Appendix \ref{appendix-sim}.
+In particular, details on how $\boldsymbol{X}$ and $\boldsymbol{Z}$ were generated as well as the true values of regression coefficients $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ are provided in Appendix \ref{appendix-sim-data-gen}.

 Figures 2 and 3 present the parameter estimates for Setting 1 and Setting 2, respectively, across 500 simulated datasets.
 Figure \ref{fig:ps_sim_results_histogram} presents parameter estimates under Setting 3.
+Figure \ref{fig:ps_sim_results_histogram_zoom} truncates the range of the presented parameter estimates from Figure \ref{fig:ps_sim_results_histogram} to show more detail of the distribution of $\gamma_{120}$ and $\gamma_{12Z}$ estimates in Setting 3.
 Table \ref{parameter-results-table} presents mean parameter estimates and rMSE across 500 simulated datasets for each setting and estimation method.
-Table \ref{probability-results-table} presents the true outcome probability, sensitivity, and specificity values measured from the generated data and estimated from the EM algorithm and MCMC results for each simulation scenario.
+Table \ref{probability-results-table} presents the outcome probability, sensitivity, and specificity values measured from the generated data and estimated from each method.